huaweicloud/terraform-provider-huaweicloud/docs/data-sources/nat_private_gateways.md

 * `subnet_id` - The ID of the subnet to which the private NAT gateway belongs.

 * `enterprise_project_id` - The ID of the enterprise project to which the private NAT gateway belongs.

+* `tags` - The key/value pairs to associate with the private NAT gateway.